vinefluent/Blinkit-Dashboard/README.md

 # Blinkit Sales Dashboard

 ## 📌 About the Project
-I created this Power BI dashboard to help Blinkit track their sales, manage stock, and understand customer buying habits.
+I created this Power BI dashboard to help Blinkit track its sales, manage stock, and understand customer buying habits.

-The main goal was to find useful patterns in sales data and help make better business decisions.
+The primary objective was to identify useful patterns in sales data and inform more informed business decisions.

 ## 🛠 Tools Used
 - Power BI (for dashboard)